aybehrouz/argennon/README.md

 - The hybrid Argennon consensus protocol makes Argennon one of the most secure blockchains.
-Only one honest delegate can stop any attack against the integrity of the Argennon blockchain, and if all the delegates are malicious, as long as more than half of the Argennon total stake is controlled by honest users the Argennon blockchain will be completely safe.
+Only one honest delegate can stop any attack against the integrity of the Argennon blockchain, and if all the delegates are malicious, as long as more than half of the Argennon total stake is controlled by honest users, the Argennon blockchain will be completely safe.

 - The Argennon network relies on a permission-less network of ZK-EDB servers.
 A ZK-EDB server is a conventional data